stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 - Available by attaching Elastic Beanstalk Storage (EBS) volumes
 - EBS volumes are separated from the EC2 instances (not physically attached)
 - These volumes are logically attached via AWS network.
 This is similar to attaching an external drive to a personal computer.
-- You can disconnect the volume from the EC2 instance maintaining data
+- You can disconnect the volume from the EC2 instance and the data remains on the volume
 - You can implement encryption on these volumes and take backup snapshots of all data on the volumes

 > The data on EBS volumes are automatically replicated to other EBS volumes within the same availibilty zone for resiliency which is managed by AWS